the-colony/rsrf/README.md

 Required.
 String.
 Name of the seller.

 ### sellerID
 Optional.
 String.
 A globally unique ID of the shop.
 Currently, only we (Strimillinn) assign these identifiers so please contact us to get one.
 If you're in Iceland, you probably already have one.
-We'd like to make this a more open process in the future.
+We'd like to make this an open process in the future.

 ### sellerGovernmentID
 Optional.
 String.
 The national ID number of the seller (in Iceland, this would be the "kennitala").